edisedis777/DuckDB-Analyzer/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgements
 - [DuckDB](https://duckdb.org/) - The analytical database system that powers this tool
 - [Pandas](https://pandas.pydata.org/) - For data manipulation and analysis
 - [DataBlist](https://www.datablist.com/learn/csv/download-sample-csv-files) - For free large sample CSV files for testing.

+## 📜 License
+Distributed under the GNU Affero General Public License v3.0 License.
+See `LICENSE` for more information.